-- B. There is a growing awareness in the software industry of the need to very consciously think about the eventual users of the software i.e. not just the client who is paying for it, but the people who will actually use if (who may be employees or customers of the client.)
-This leads to a key concept called User-Centered Design. - 1.
-One key notion in UCD is involving users in the design process. - 2.
-Another key notion is bearing in mind user characteristics in the design process.
+- A. There is a growing awareness in the software industry of the need to very consciously think about the eventual users of the software i.e. not just the client who is paying for it, but the people who will actually use if (who may be employees or customers of the client.)
+This leads to a key concept called User-Centered Design. - B. One key notion in UCD is involving users in the design process. - 1.
+One software development approach uses a team that includes users as well as developers. - 2.
+Even if this is not done, there needs to be an early focus on users, testing with actual uses, and the use of iterative design. - C. Another key notion is bearing in mind user characteristics in the design process.
 What are the kinds of things we should bear in mind concerning potential users of a software system?